 A: I work a 9 to 5, so I tend to do my editorial work late at night.
 I like to keep submission response times short, so I block off a couple hours each week to read new submissions, send response emails, schedule accepted pieces, and prep upcoming posts.

 Q: How important do you feel it is for publishers to embrace modern technologies?

 A: It's very important!
 I can't imagine using a mail-in submission system; our electronic system is easy and fast for writers to use and for me to organize.
 (I highly recommend Airtable, for any publisher who hasn't tried it.)
-I enjoy creating print publications and having a tangible object to hold, but I find digital publications to be simpler and more versatile for publishers and more accessible for readers.
+I enjoy creating print publications and having a tangible object to hold, but I find digital publications to be simpler for publishers and more accessible for readers.